-Welcome to the 2022-2023 school year at Williamsburg Jr./Sr. High School.
-This handbook will serve as a guide to the students, families, teachers, administration, and community on how we plan to collaboratively work together to attain daily success.
-Within this handbook, you will see the services we offer, as well as, our expectations for students.
+Welcome to the 2023-2024 school year at Williamsburg Jr./Sr. High School.
+This handbook will guide the students, families, teachers, administration, and community on how we plan to work together collaboratively to attain daily success.
+Within this handbook, you will see the services we offer and our expectations for students.